dutchLuck/bfbs/README.md

 files containing comma separated values (CSV), and outputs at least some of the basic statistics for each column in the file.
 In this project the minimum set of basic statistics are taken to be sum, mean, variance and standard deviation.
-So far this project has c++, golang, java, julia, perl, python, ruby and rust language examples.
+So far this project has c++, golang, java, julia, perl, python, ruby, rust and Rscript language examples.
 This does not exhaust the list of languages that have arbitrary-precision arithmetic capability by any means as there are quite a lot of languages that have arbitrary-precision arithmetic available.
 (See